nandor-gallo/Mobile-Devices-4100U-Final-Project/README.md

 ## FAQs

-- Why won't recording notes work?
+- Why won't recording notes with a microphone work?

         1. Make sure the app has permission for microphone

-        2. The flutter package does not work with the emulator so you may need to use a physical device to test the microphone.
-The gif shows a test run on a one plus 5 device.
+        2. The flutter package does not work with android emulators so you may need to use a physical device to test the microphone.
+The gif above shows a test run on a one plus 5 device.

+- How do I edit/delete notes?

+        1. Slide the note to the left to reveal editing and deleting.